karlgrin/neat/policy_manager/unit_testing/README.md

 ## Quick start

-To **build** the unit tests to the policy manager:

-Go into the /neat folder then run:
+To **build** the unit tests to the policy manager, go into the /neat folder then run:

 ```
 $ cd policy_manager/unit_testing
 $ mkdir build